estherpark514/KCSwebsite/README.md

 - **Frontend Framework:** React.js

-  > We chose Vite to enhance our React development process, benefiting from its swift build times and efficient workflow.
-Additionally, we embraced SCSS over traditional CSS for its improved readability and modular structure, enhancing the overall styling of our website.
+  > We chose React.js due to its flexibility, efficient state management, and extensive ecosystem, enabling the creation of a modern, interactive platform with a responsive user experience.

 - **Bundling Tool:** Vite